Leo (2023 American film): Plot

 Jealous of the attention Leo is getting, Squirtle decides to expose him.
 Feeling betrayed, the class disregards Leo.
 Ms. Malkin takes Leo home when she discovers he talks and has been helping her students.
-Remembering Ms. Malkin when she was young, Leo learns that she never accomplished her dream of being a real teacher which is why she's always mean to the students and he attempts to give her advice.
+Remembering Ms. Malkin when she was young, Leo learns that she never accomplished her dream of being a real teacher which is why she is always mean to the students and he attempts to give her advice.

 The next day, the students win the history fair with their historical figure reenactments with their prize being a field trip to Magic Land Park.
 Wanting to take all the credit, Ms. Malkin abandons Leo at the Everglades.
 When the students want to apologize to Leo, Ms. Malkin reports that Leo left them.

 As the students travel to Magic Land Park, a guilt-ridden Squirtle uses Eli's drone to catch up with them and reveals that Ms. Malkin lied to which she confesses.
 The students and Ms. Malkin hijack the bus and head to the Everglades.
 Meanwhile, Leo learns from wild tuataras that he can live to be over 110 years old, reinvigorating him.
 Leo is threatened by a congregation of alligators, but is rescued by Ms. Malkin and the students.

 On the final day of the school year, Leo tells the class to look out for one another as they enter middle school.
 Ms. Malkin is given a full-time job as a teacher by Principal Spahn and is promptly assigned to the kindergarteners with Leo and Squirtle as the class pets.